23 Best Event Promotion Strategies to Get More Attendees

 Not everyone registers the first time they visit your site.
 Use retargeting ads to bring them back with a timely reminder or exclusive offer.
 How it works:

-- Install Facebook Pixel or Google Ads tracking on your event page.
+- Install Facebook Pixel or Google Ad Tracking on your event page.

 - Create ad campaigns that target users who visited but didn’t register.